apache/druid/docs/development/extensions-core/bloom-filter.md

 SELECT BLOOM_FILTER(<expression>, <max number of entries>) FROM druid.foo WHERE dim2 = 'abc'
 ```

 but requires the setting `druid.sql.planner.serializeComplexValues` to be set to `true`.
-Bloom filter results in an SQL
+Bloom filter results in a SQL
  response are serialized into a base64 string, which can then be used in subsequent queries as a filter.